Henri Dutilleux: Compositional history

 After the cello concerto, Dutilleux turned to chamber music for the first time in more than 20 years and wrote the string quartet Ainsi la nuit (1976).
 It consists of seven movements, some of which are linked by short "parentheses".
 The parentheses' function is to recall material that has already been heard and to introduce fragments that will be fully developed later.
 It is based on a hexachord (C♯–G♯–F–G–C–D) that highlights the intervals of fifth and major second.
 Each movement emphasizes various special effects (pizzicato, glissandi, harmonics, extreme registers, contrasting dynamics...), resulting in a difficult, elaborate work.

 Dutilleux also published various works for piano (3 Préludes, Figures de résonances) and 3 strophes sur le nom de Sacher (1976–1982) for solo cello.
 The latter was originally composed on the occasion of Paul Sacher's 70th birthday in 1976, on a request by Rostropovich to write compositions for cello solo using his name spelt out in musical notes as the theme eS-A-C-H-E-Re (Es is E♭ in German, H is B♮ in German, and Re is D in French; see Sacher hexachord).
-He then returned to orchestral works in 1978 with Timbres, espace, mouvement ou la nuit etoilée, inspired by Van Gogh's The Starry Night.
+He then returned to orchestral works in 1978 with Timbres, espace, mouvement ou la nuit étoilée, inspired by Van Gogh's The Starry Night.
 In this composition, Dutilleux attempted to translate into musical terms the opposition between emptiness and movement the painting conveys.
 It employs a string section of only lower-register instruments: cellos and basses, no violins or violas.

 In 1985, Isaac Stern premiered L'arbre des songes (The Tree of Dreams), a violin concerto he had commissioned from Dutilleux.
 According to the composer, it is based on a process of continual growth and renewal: "All in all the piece grows somewhat like a tree, for the constant multiplication and renewal of its branches is the lyrical essence of the tree.
 This symbolic image, as well as the notion of a seasonal cycle, inspired my choice of 'L'arbre des songes' as the title of the piece."